w3f/polkadot-wiki/docs/kusama-social-recovery.md

 your account has enough transferable balance to cover it.
 As you select additional recovery helpers, more KSM will be required.

-`recovery threshold` - The number of friends is required to submit a `vouchRecovery` transaction in order to recover the account.
+`recovery threshold` - The number of friends required to submit a `vouchRecovery` transaction in order to recover the account.

 > Note: 1 is the minimum, but it is not recommended to set a small number.
 If you set 1, that means